 - Technical SEO tools – Tools to crawl large sites quickly for a variety of technical issues.

 - Research tools – There are now tools to allow you to gather contact information of a large number of people in minutes.

-These tools in general help you gather prospects and conduct keyword research.
+Certainly, these tools help you gather prospects and conduct keyword research.

-If your SEO agent mentions tools such as Xrumer, SE Nuke, or Bookmarking Demon, stay away.
+If your SEO agent mentions tools such as Xrumer, SE Nuke, or Bookmarking Demon, please do stay away.